gabors-data-analysis/da-coding-rstats/lecture10-random-numbers/random_numbers.md

 extensively in many cases hidden in our models, therefore it is useful to have an idea of how to get a random sample.

-The most commonly used function is
-`sample_n( df , size , replace = FALSE )`, where `df` is the original
-tibble and `size` is a non-negative integer giving the number of observations (rows) to choose and `replace` decides if one observation (or row) can be used multiple times or not.
+The function offered by the tidyverse (or dplyr) package is `slice_sample( df, n = size, raplece = F )`, where `df` is the original tibble and `size` is a non-negative integer giving the number of observations (rows) to choose and `replace` decides if one observation (or row) can be used multiple times or not.
 Usually, this last input is neglected as we want to get a random sample **without** replacement.
-A good exception is *bootstrapping*, where we resample with replacement to always has the same number of observations as the original data.
+A good exception is *bootstrapping*, where we resample with replacement wich allows to have the same number of observations as the original data.

 To show how this method works, let us use the **`sp500`** data and get a randomly selected sub-sample with 100 observations, without replacement.